zhou-1/Personal/_posts/JavaThinking/HashMap-Set-Table.md

 # Hash Map
 Not ensure thread safe.
 Can use null as key.
 Initial volume is 16.
 Array + Linked list
-<b>HashMap.containsKey() method </b> is used for checking whether specified key map to HashMap, it uses key element as parameter, if element can map in map, it will return true.
+<b>HashMap.containsKey() method </b> is used for checking whether specified key map to HashMap, it uses key element as parameter, if element can map in map, it will return true. i.e. hash_map.put(30, "You"); 30 is the key.

 # Hash Table